import EventEmitter from 'node:events';

 // having to know the `stateId` (e.g. some global state...)

-for (let existingState of this._serverStatesById.values()) {
+for (let existingState of this._sharedStatePrivateById.values()) {

 if (existingState.schemaName === schemaName) {